bytebase/bytebase.com/content/docs/tutorials/api-user-database-permission.md

    const celValue = await parseCelExpression(iam.condition.expression);
    ```

-   This function, adapted from Bytebase's [cel plugin](https://github.com/bytebase/bytebase/tree/main/frontend/src/plugins/cel) and [cel.ts](https://github.com/bytebase/bytebase/blob/main/frontend/src/utils/issue/cel.ts), parses the condition expression string and returns an array of database resources along with their expiration times.

-   The `parseCelExpression` function and related CEL parsing logic are implemented in a custom `plugins/cel` folder in the demo project.
+    This function `parseCelExpression`, adapted from Bytebase's [CEL plugin](https://github.com/bytebase/bytebase/tree/main/frontend/src/plugins/cel) and [cel.ts](https://github.com/bytebase/bytebase/blob/main/frontend/src/utils/issue/cel.ts), parses the condition expression string.
+It is primarily based on the `convertFromCELString` function in [cel.ts](https://github.com/bytebase/bytebase/blob/main/frontend/src/utils/issue/cel.ts), though you could use `convertFromExpr` to create your own.
+The function returns an array of database resources with their associated expiration times.
+This function and related CEL parsing logic are implemented in a custom `plugins/cel` folder within the demo project.

 1. We then check if the conditions are met for the specific database: